 The Status Register Protect (SRP1 and SRP0) bits are non-volatile Read/Write bits in the status register.
-The SRP bits control the method of write protection: software protection, power supply lock-down or one time programmable protection.
+The SRP bits control the method of write protection: software protection, hardware protection, power supply lock-down or one time programmable protection.

-SRP1 SRP0 Status Register Description 0 0 Software Protected The Status Register can be written to after a Write Enable Ŭ 0 Software Protected command, WEL=1.(Default) 1 0 Dower Supply Look Down $^{(1)(2)}$ Status Register is protected and cannot be written to again until 1 U Power Supply Lock-Down (1)(2) the next Power-Down, Power-Up cycle.
-1 4 One Time Pregram (2) Status Register is permanently protected and cannot be written 1 1 One Time Program (2) to.
+SRP1 SRP0 #WP Status Register Description 0 0 0 X Software Protected The Status Register can be written to after a Write Enable Ü ^ Contware 1 Toleoted command, WEL=1.(Default) 0 1 0 Hardware Protected WP#=0, the Status Register locked and cannot be written to.
+0 0 1 1 I laudiciana I laurusta eta d WP#=1, the Status Register is unlocked and can be written to U Hardware Unprotected after a Write Enable command, WEL=1.
+4 0 0 ) 0 0 Х Power Supply Lock- Status Register is protected and cannot be written to again until ' ' ' ' Down (1)(2) the next Power-Down, Power-Up cycle.
+1 1 Х One Time Program(2) Status Register is permanently protected and cannot be written I One Time Program (2) to.

-1. When SRP1, SRP0= (1, 0), a Power-Down, Power-Up cycle will change SRP1, SRP0 to (0, 0) state.

-2. This feature is available on special order.
+- 1. When SRP1, SRP0= (1, 0), a Power-Down, Power-Up cycle will change SRP1, SRP0 to (0, 0) state. - 2.
+This feature is available on special order.
 Please contact GigaDevice for details.